-Holidays to Ponta Do Sol add a touch of style to the classic beach holiday.
-Think exclusive sunbathing spots, chic bars, and jaw-dropping scenery.
+Holidays to Ponta do Sol add a touch of style to the classic sun-seeking holiday.
+Think exclusive tanning spots, chic bars and jaw-dropping scenery.

-Ponta Do Sol, a small town on Madeira’s south-west coast, is a location scout’s dream.
-Its red-roofed houses are stacked up on two sides of a steep ravine that’s blanketed in vineyards and banana trees.
+Ponta do Sol, a small town on Madeira’s south-west coast, is dictionary definition of secluded.
+Its red-roofed houses are stacked up on two sides of a steep, ridged ravine that’s blanketed in vineyards and banana trees.
 There’s a small port and a harbour, plus a few restaurants and supermarkets – all lifted by a couple of design-led hotels that give the place a boutique feel.
-Ponta Do Sol translates as Sun Point.
-It’s the sunniest spot on the island, and it also gets rich, golden sunsets at the end of each day.
+Plus, Ponta do Sol translates as Sun Point, so be sure to catch the rich, golden sunsets at the end of each day.

-At the front of the town is a small, pebble beach, backed by a palm-fringed promenade.
+Madeira's not known for its beaches, but Ponta do Sol bucks the trend.
+It boasts a small, pebble stretch, backed by a palm-fringed promenade.
 A breakwater curls in front of the shore, keeping the water sheltered and emerald green.
 And there’s a bar in the far corner where you can rent parasols and sunloungers.
 Another beach, Faja Dos Padres, is a 10-minute drive away at the foot of a cliff.
-A lift runs to the bottom, where there’s a peaceful swathe of black volcanic pebble, edged by gardens.
+A lift runs to the bottom, where there’s a peaceful swathe of black volcanic pebbles, edged by gardens.

 Ponta Do Sol has much more than beaches to offer.
 By boat, you can head off on the lookout for bottlenose dolphins, go scuba diving to the wreck of the Bowbelle – a trawler that sank off the coast in a storm – or explore the bays notched along the coast.
 If you’d rather keep your feet on dry land, hike into Madeira’s untouched interior of sugar cane plantations and waterfalls, following aqueducts the whole way.